EVM Convention Center

 The EVM Convention Center is a convention center in Quezon City, Metro Manila, Philippines.
 It is associated with the Iglesia ni Cristo.

 History

 The EVM Convention Center was built by the Iglesia ni Cristo (INC), a Philippine-based Christian church.
 It was among the named projects of the INC for its Centennial celebration on July 27, 2014.
-An accident occurred at the construction site on February 2013 killing a worker.
+An accident occurred at the construction site in February 2013 killing a worker.
 The facility was not finished in time for the church anniversary.

-It was inaugurated on March 15, 2022 with INC Executive Minister Eduardo V. Manalo leading the conduct of the International Conference, for Ministers and Ministerial Workers.
+It was inaugurated on March 15, 2022, with INC Executive Minister Eduardo V. Manalo leading the conduct of the International Conference, for Ministers and Ministerial Workers.

-The name of the convention center is based on the initials of the Church’s Executive Minister, Eduardo V. Manalo.
+The name of the convention center is based on the initials of the Church's Executive Minister, Eduardo V. Manalo.

 Specifications

 The building has the following auditoriums: